Maria Clara at Ibarra

-Maria Clara at Ibarra is a Philippine television drama fantasy series broadcast by GMA Network.
-The series is based on the novels Noli Me Tángere and El Filibusterismo by José Rizal.
+Maria Clara at Ibarra is a Philippine television drama fantasy series broadcast by GMA Network, based on the novels Noli Me Tángere and El Filibusterismo by José Rizal.
 Directed by Zig Dulay, it stars Barbie Forteza, Julie Anne San Jose and Dennis Trillo.
-It follows Klay Infantes, a Gen-Z nursing student who gets transported into the setting of Noli Me Tangere and El Filibusterismo.
-The series premiered on October 3, 2022 on the network's Telebabad line up.
-The series concluded on February 24, 2023 with a total of 105 episodes.
+It follows Maria Clara "Klay" Infantes, a Gen-Z nursing student who gets transported into the setting of Noli Me Tangere and El Filibusterismo.
+The series premiered on October 3, 2022, on the network's Telebabad line up.
+The series concluded on February 24, 2023, with a total of 105 episodes.

 The series is streaming online on YouTube and Netflix.